Triplet pairing mechanisms from Hund's-Kondo models: applications to UTe$_{2}$ and CeRh$_{2}$As$_{2}$

-{ To illustrate the interplay between Hund's coupling and valence fluctuations, consider a magnetic ion in which the f-electrons exist in three valence states, which for simplicity we take to be 4f$^{0}$, 4f$^{1}$ and 4f$^{2}$.
-Suppose that Hund's and spin-orbit coupling in the 4f$^{2}$ configuration stabilize a state in which two f-orbitals of symmetry $\Gamma_{1}$ and $\Gamma_{2}$ are entangled into an $S=1$, $S_{z}=0$ state (Fig. 2a), forming a triplet valence bond between the two orbitals (Fig. 2b).
+{ To illustrate the interplay between Hund's coupling and valence fluctuations, consider a magnetic ion in which the f-electrons exist in three valence states, taken for simplicity to be f$^{0}$, f$^{1}$ and f$^{2}$.
+Suppose that in the f$^{2}$ configuration, Hund's coupling and crystal-field splitting, enabled by spin-orbit coupling, stabilize a state in which two f-orbitals of symmetry $\Gamma_{1}$ and $\Gamma_{2}$ are entangled into an $S=1$, $S_{z}=0$ state (Fig. 2a), forming a triplet valence bond between the two orbitals (Fig. 2b).
 When the ion hybridizes with the conduction sea, valence fluctuations will now allow the entangled triplet pair to escape into the conduction sea (Fig. 2c).